Should You Use Humor at Tradeshows to Promote Your Products?

 Key #2: Know your target audience.

-Jokes that appeal to one demographic may not work with another.
-Gen Y shoppers have especially sharp funny bones, and may appreciate dry wit.
-Tie in your classic marketing efforts whenever possible.
+Jokes that appeal to one demographic group may not work with another.
+Some target audiences may have sharp funny bones, and may appreciate dry wit.
+Others, not so much.
+It is important to know your target audience and what resonates.

 Key #3: Create a character.

-Create a ‘character’ as part of your brand image.
-This character should show up EVERYWHERE – including television commercials, on the literature you distribute at the show, in your signage and graphics, and potentially as stuffed animals.
+Consider creating a character as part of your brand.
+This character should show up in creative across your advertising platforms, including online media, television commercials, literature you distribute at the show, in your signage and graphics, and potentially as stuffed animals.

-The Serta Sheep toys have taken on a life of their own, and each and every one of them goes out with the company name blazoned on the side.
-That’s humorous marketing at work.
+The Serta Sheep toys have taken on a life of their own, and each one of them goes out with the company name blazoned on the side.
+That’s humorous and memorable marketing at work.

 Key #4: Repetition counts.

 It is hard to tell what will make one person laugh and another roll their eyes in disgust.
-However, if a joke falls flat for a comedian, they simply move on to the next joke and keep moving.
+However, if a joke falls flat for a comedian, he or she moves on to the next joke and keeps moving.

 If you’ve invested tons of time and money in your humor campaign and plan to extend your efforts with marketing your tradeshow display exhibits, you need to know these three things:

-Laughing is a lot of hard work, isn't it?
-But once you’ve found the right balance, you’ll have an campaign for your company and tradeshow display exhibits that will draw the crowds into your booth area – and more importantly, toward buying your products and services.
+Incorporating humor into your marketing strategy is hard work.
+Yet, once you’ve found the right balance, you’ll likely have a campaign for your company and tradeshow display exhibits that will draw the crowds into your booth area – and more importantly, toward buying your products and services.

-Source: Excerpts from article written by Susan A. Friedmann, CSP, The Tradeshow Coach, www.thetradeshowcoach.com
+Source: Article by Susan A. Friedmann, CSP, The Tradeshow Coach, thetradeshowcoach.com.